Methodology — Python

 Excel Summary (12 KPIs)

-Word 3.2 (in this repo)
+Word report section (in this repo)

 Focuses on the four liquidity KPIs only.
 The portfolio shows the same section in a v2 layout with manually added visuals.